-- · any interest payable but unpaid on any prior payment date, together with interest on such unpaid interest, if any, and - accrued interest on the principal balance of each tranche of the Bonds as of the close of business on the preceding semi-annual payment date, or the date of the original issuance of the Bonds, after giving effect to all payments of principal made on the preceding semi-annual payment date. if any.
+- any interest payable but unpaid on any prior payment date, together with interest on such unpaid interest, if any, and - accrued interest on the principal balance of each tranche of the Bonds as of the close of business on the preceding payment date, or the date of the original issuance of the Bonds, after giving effect to all payments of principal made on the preceding payment date, if any.

 We will pay interest on the Bonds before we pay principal on the Bonds.
 Please refer to "The Transition Bonds-Payments of Interest and Principal on the Transition Bonds" in the accompanying prospectus.
-If there is a shortfall in the amounts available in the collection account to make interest payments on the Bonds, the trustee will distribute interest pro rata to each tranche of Bonds based on the amount of interest payable on each such outstanding tranche, subject to additional limitations applicable to any floating rate Bonds.
+If there is a shortfall in the amounts available in the collection account to make interest payments on the Bonds, the trustee will distribute interest pro rata to each tranche of Bonds based on the amount of interest payable on each such outstanding tranche.
 Please read "Credit Enhancement-Collection Account and Subaccounts" in this prospectus supplement.
-We will calculate interest on tranches of the Bonds paying interest at a fixed rate on the basis of a 360-day year of twelve 30-day months.
+We will calculate interest on tranches of the Bonds on the basis of a 360-day year consisting of twelve 30-day months.